Marker Logo

 Erected by Historic Wilmington Foundation, Inc.

-Topics.
-This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
+Topics and series.
+This historical marker is listed in these topic lists: ArchitectureIndustry & Commerce.
+In addition, it is included in the North Carolina, Historic Wilmington Foundation series list.
 A significant historical year for this entry is 1905.

 Location.
 34° 14.27′ N, 77° 56.931′ W. Marker is in Wilmington, North Carolina, in New Hanover County.
 It is in the Historic District.
-Marker is on North Front Street north of Chestnut Street, on the right when traveling north.
+It is on North Front Street north of Chestnut Street, on the right when traveling north.
 Marker is in the window at the left/north edge of the front facade.
 Touch for map.
 Marker is at or near this postal address: 210 N Front St, Wilmington NC 28401, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-I. Shrier Lyceum Hall (a few steps from this marker); The Murchison National Bank Building (within shouting distance of this marker); Vance Alley (within shouting distance of this marker); The Bijou Theater (within shouting distance of this marker); U.S. Post Office & Federal Building (within shouting distance of this marker); Shrier Building (about 300 feet away, measured in a direct line); Park Avenue — Post Office Alley (about 300 feet away); Cape Fear Club (about 400 feet away).
+of this marker: I. Shrier Lyceum Hall (a few steps from this marker); The Murchison National Bank Building (within shouting distance of this marker); Vance Alley (within shouting distance of this marker); The Bijou Theater (within shouting distance of this marker); U.S. Post Office & Federal Building (within shouting distance of this marker); Hotel Cape Fear (within shouting distance of this marker); Shrier Building (about 300 feet away, measured in a direct line); Park Avenue — Post Office Alley (about 300 feet away).
 Touch for a list and map of all markers in Wilmington.

 Regarding Peterson & Rulfs Building.
 Contributing Property, Wilmington Historic and Archeological District, National Register of Historic Places #74001364 & #03000344.